fairecasoimeme/ZiGate-Dev-Wiki/zigate-flow-control.md

 7. if applicable the Node is sending its response
 8. controler is forwarding the response to the Hosts

+During the all sequence, the SQN provided by the controler with the 0x8000 status message will be used to reconciliate the up coming messages like ( 0x8012, 0x8011, 0x8702 and the response data).
+ATTENTION:
+The NXP stack might generate 0x8011 messages in relation with direct exchanges between node and controler (not visible to the hosts)
 ## Sending unicast command with Ack or not

 When sending an unicat command ( which is dedicated to one Node ), you can send this command and expect in return some ack on the transit of the command from the controler to the Node.